Debian/raspi3-image-spec/README.md

 - If you want to use the latest versions of each software, you can replace `http://snapshot.debian.org/archive/debian/20171007T213914Z/` in raspi3.yaml with `http://deb.debian.org/debian`.
-Of course, this means that the build may break if there are regressions in the latest versions.
+Of course, this means that the build may break or fail to boot if there are regressions in the latest versions.

 Once you have edited raspi3.yaml, you can generate the image by issuing the following: